-In the previous example, Processor 1 knew about the function rand2, but processor 2 did not.
-To make your code available to all processors, the require function will automatically load a source file on all currently available processors:
+- In the previous example, Processor 1 knew about the function rand2, but processor 2 did not. - To make code available to all processors, use include function together with the @everywhere macro, as in the introductory example. - Alternatively, make the code Julia module, then the include function and the using command; see below.